buildar/getting_started_with_webrtc/README.md

 -----------------------
 This is a node.js based script that provides Web server and Web Socket server functionality required to support the video_call_with_chat_and_file_sharing.html based WebRTC application.

-This requires the "websocket" package that can be installed from the command line by typing "npm install websocket".
+This requires the "websocket" package that can be installed from the command line by typing `npm install websocket`.

+or `npm install` from the project root

 To start this server from the command line simply type "node webrtc_signal_server.js" then point your browser at http://localhost:1234
 You can replace localhost with any ip address you like and you can replace 1234 with any port you like too.